eddiemcconkie/cse212/trees.md

 ![unbalanced tree](img/tree04.drawio.png)

 A balanced tree generally has the same number of nodes on both sides of the tree at any given position, such as this example we saw earlier.
-This

 ![binary search tree](img/tree03.drawio.png)